Squadron Leader W.G.(Bill) Drinkell,D.F.C.,A.F.C., Rtd.

 Bill and crew went solo in a Lancaster on September 5th 1944 and six days later were posted to 50 Squadron at RAF Skellingthorpe.
 They arrived at 4.00pm and were flying on their first operation that same evening to DARMSTADT, just south of Frankfurt.

-In the course of four weeks during January and February 1945, they made three attacks on Oil Refineries at Polte.
+In the course of four weeks during January and February 1945, they made three attacks on Oil Refineries at Poltz.
 Each trip taking up to ten and three quarter hours flying time.

 March 5th. oil refinery at BOLEM,